mfitz/slakkit/README.md

 [via AWS Secrets Manager](#slack-api-credentials), or by passing the value directly as an environmental variable.

-You should also edit the app's `Display Information`, and set up some `Collaborators` who will be able to administer the app alongside you.
+You should also edit the app's `Display Information`, upload an app icon, and ideally set up some `Collaborators` who will be able to administer the app alongside you.

 ### Slack API Credentials
 Unless you plan to pass your Slack app's OAuth token directly as an env var, you **must** add it to AWS Secrets